CFOs: What Should You Track on Your Cash Flow Dashboards?

 While Excel is a part of every finance team’s toolbox, it falls short when it comes to calculating KPIs.

 Then comes the question of which data to choose?
 If you want accurate results, you need up-to-date numbers.
-Those are usually spread out in between your bank accounts, your billing software, your accounting software, your CRM… Getting the latest data quickly becomes a chase between different tools.
+Those are usually spread out in between your bank accounts, billing software, sales software, accounting software, CRM… Getting the latest data quickly becomes a chase between different tools.

 The time you spend on manually chasing, calculating, and tracking is time you don’t spend on something else.
 Like actually improving your KPIs.